 The Bible mentions armour-bearers several times.
-Their job title would give us the impression that all they did was carry armour, but that is a long way from the truth.
+Their job title gives the impression that all they did was carry armour, but that’s a long way from the truth.

-We are never given a full job description for an armour-bearer, but as far as we can tell, they were special bodyguards for important people such as kings, princes or commanders.
+We are never given a full job description for an armour-bearer in the Bible.
+As far as we can tell, they were special bodyguards for important people such as kings, princes or commanders.

 November is NaNoWriMo month – for the 20th time.
-I have only joined in lately: this is my third year of manuscripting madly and I can assure that, while it is worthwhile, it isn’t easy.
+I’ve only begun lately: this is my third year of manuscripting madly.
+I can assure you that, while it isn’t easy, it is worthwhile.

-This year I decided to write the first draft of another Biblical novel.
-The working title is “The King’s Armour-bearer” (for progress and more information, look again in the “Other” tab on Bible Tales Work in Progress.
-I’ll get to who the king is soon, but first let’s go through what we know about armour-bearers from the Bible.
+This year (2019) I decided to write the first draft of another Biblical novel.
+The title is “The King’s Armour-bearer”.
+[Update: The book is now available for pre-order with full release planned for 14 December 2021.]
+I’ll get to who the king is, but first let’s go through what the Bible tells us about armour-bearers.

 The most famous person who was an armour-bearer at one stage of his career was King David.
 For a time – and we don’t know how long – he was King Saul’s armour-bearer, but it seems that he quickly moved on to bigger and better things.
 He held important positions such as the captain of the king’s bodyguard and commander of 1,000 soldiers.
 Later, of course, he became king, first over the tribe of Judah and finally over all Israel.
 Being an armour-bearer required courage and David had shown great courage (and faith) in fighting Goliath the giant.

 David’s best friend, Jonathan the son of King Saul, had an armour-bearer who once climbed a cliff with him to attack a Philistine garrison when everyone else was hiding.
-On that occasion, we are told that when they reached the top, Jonathan led the attack and his armour-bearer followed, killing them after him.
-Two against an army, but they won – with help from God who sent an earthquake at just the right time to terrify the Philistines.
+On that occasion, we are told that when they reached the top, Jonathan led the attack and his armour-bearer followed, killing fallen soldiers after him.
+Just two against an army, but they won – with timely help from God through an earthquake that terrified the Philistines.
 Once again, courage (and faith) was essential.
 This incident is the background for the micro-tale “Up we go”, included in “Fiction Favours the Facts – Book 2”.

 In the army of King David were some famous mighty men.
 Their list of accomplishments is staggering, from their chief – who killed 800 men at one time – to Benaiah the warrior priest who had the distinction of killing a lion in a pit on a snowy day.
 Yet we don’t even hear what deeds made most of David’s mighty men stand out, except that one of them was an armour-bearer for Joab, the commander of the army.